evnct/greppiina-cli/README.md

   <br/>

-  This was an exercise done by following the guide provided by the Rust book to recap the major concepets that I have learned so far.
+  This was an exercise done by following the guide provided by the Rust book <a>https://doc.rust-lang.org/stable/book/ch12-00-an-io-project.html</a> to recap the major concepts that I have learned so far..

   Following the policy:
   **This project is not reviewed or supported by the Rust Foundation.**